 If you are scheduling the meeting, try to do it 45 minutes instead of one hour, or 25 minutes instead of half an hour.
 Stick to the timing and finish it when the time is off, even if the discussion is still going.
 It can seem harsh, but you have to do it if you want to build discipline and respect for timing among your colleagues and yourself.

 Tip: Do you attend lots of virtual meetings?
 Use our Zoom meeting ice breakers to make them a bit more fun.
 After all, only teams who are comfortable around one another achieve great results.
+I would also like to mention that it will be useful to use tools for managing remote employees.

 Learn every day